All Episodes

 He can pretend that the goal is to let the audience decide for themselves about Alex, but Tucker hasn't even looked any deeper than an edited clip to decide that Alex can see the future.

-Why doesn't Tucker look deeper and see for himself why people might not like Alex?
+Why doesn't Tucker look a little deeper and see for himself why people might not like Alex?

 Probably because to do so would jeopardize their ability to make a shitload of money playing this false iconoclast role.